hyperledger-cacti/cacti/packages/cactus-plugin-satp-hermes/README.md

   serverHelper: new ServerGatewayHelper(),
 };

-  const clientGateway = new FabricSatpGateway(clientGatewayOptions);
+  const clientGateway = new FabricSATPGateway(clientGatewayOptions);
-  const serverGateway = new BesuSatpGateway(serverGatewayOptions);
+  const serverGateway = new BesuSATPGateway(serverGatewayOptions);
 ```

-Note that these gateways are extensions of the [default ODAP Gateway class](https://github.com/hyperledger/cactus/blob/main/packages/cactus-plugin-odap-hermes/src/main/typescript/gateway/plugin-satp-gateway.ts), that implements the gateway functionality.
+Note that these gateways are extensions of the [default SATP Gateway class](https://github.com/hyperledger/cactus/blob/main/packages/cactus-plugin-satp-hermes/src/main/typescript/gateway/plugin-satp-gateway.ts), that implements the gateway functionality.
 Each of these extensions implements ledger-specific operations.

 ## Contributing
 We welcome contributions to Hyperledger Cactus in many forms, and there’s always plenty to do!